Robert Irvine: 2006–2010, 2021–present; Dinner: Impossible

 On 29 February 2008, Food Network announced it would honour its contract with Irvine for a fourth season of thirteen episodes of Dinner: Impossible but was also looking for a replacement host for the series.
 On 21 April 2008, Food Network executives released a statement announcing they were expanding the Dinner: Impossible series to a one-hour format and replacing Irvine with recent Iron Chef America addition Michael Symon.
-The first Symon episode aired on 20 July 2008, but ran for 30 minutes and the season for only 10 episodes.
+The first Symon episode aired on 20 July 2008, but ran for 30 minutes and the season had only 10 episodes.
 Irvine returned to Dinner: Impossible in 2009.
 A Food Network spokesman stated "Our audience has continued to demonstrate its interest in and support for Robert.
 He has taken responsibility and made a conscious effort to clear the air, rebuild the relationship with Food Network and apologize for the earlier inaccuracies."

 In March 2008, Irvine's business partner and landlord issued a joint statement announcing the chef had abandoned his plan to open the restaurants.
 The reasons cited were "the timing is not exactly right" and Irvine "cannot commit to spending at least four days a week" at the restaurant as he had planned.
 In the spring of 2008, Food Network restored Irvine's biography to its website.
 It reflected his service in the UK's Royal Navy and service on the Royal Yacht Britannia.
 He also appeared in an episode of The Next Food Network Star on 8 June 2008.

 On 20 November 2008, Food Network announced that they had rehired Irvine to host six episodes of Dinner: Impossible with a scheduled air date in March 2009.
 The first episode of Irvine's new season aired on 8 April 2009, and was one hour in length.
 Irvine continued as host of Dinner: Impossible until it ceased production in 2010, following its eighth season.

-On 11 March 2021, Dinner: Impossible returned to Food Network after an 11 year hiatus with 4 new episodes.
+On 11 March 2021, Dinner: Impossible returned to Food Network after an 11-year hiatus with 4 new episodes.
 “We are so excited to bring ‘Dinner: Impossible’ to a new generation of fans, upping the ante with new missions that blend edge-of-your-seat action and compelling emotion that teeter on the impossible, as Robert is pushed to the limit and beyond,” said Courtney White, president of Food Network.